KineticCafe/docker-sqitch-pgtap/Maintenance.md

 The scripts and functions used by pgTAP vary by PostgreSQL version, so the updated versions must be cached as `pgtap.tar`, which is committed to this repo.
-This cache file can be updated with `just get-pgtap` (this requires [casey/just][]).
+This cache file can be updated with `just update-pgtap` (this requires [casey/just][]).

 ### Update `sqitch`